chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/inclined-3d-composite-mixer-with-pbt-impeller/inclined-3d-composite-mixer-with-pbt-impeller.rst

       end
     end

-The only noticeable differences with the parameter section of example :doc:`../3d-composite-mixer-with-pbt-impeller/3d-composite-mixer-with-pbt-impeller`.
-The initial refinement and the refinement zone are adjusted respectively to 6 and 0 to 1.25 reference length.
-These value are chosen to guarantee that the refinement zone is big enough to cover the motion of the impeller and avoid interaction of the hanging nodes with the sharp immersed boundary constraints.
+The only noticeable differences are that the initial refinement and the refinement zone are adjusted respectively to 6 and 0 to 1.25 reference length.
+These values are chosen to guarantee that the refinement zone is big enough to cover the motion of the impeller and avoid interaction of the hanging nodes with the sharp immersed boundary constraints.

 --------
 Results
 --------

-The velocity field obtained with this example after 1 second:
+In the following image the velocity field obtained with this example after 1 second can be observed:

 .. image:: images/inclined-impeller_flow_1_sec.png
    :alt: flow_1sec